 8. Stay The Night

 Many journey to the mountain for just the day, but if you’re planning to spend the night there are a few options.
 A wilderness permit is required to camp overnight in the park’s backcountry.
 There are three vehicle campgrounds, where most sites are reservable but also have some walk-up spots.
 There are two historic inns in the park: the National Park Inn in Longmire and the Paradise Inn in Paradise.
 Check ahead for availability and to make a reservation with Rainier Guest Services.
 Or, stay the night in local communities outside of the park.
 Note that camping is not allowed along roadsides, at overlooks, or in parking areas.

 Be a Mount Rainier Champion by learning more about park resources and supporting park efforts by sharing #RainierPledge!
 Stay on the trail to protect meadow plants and Keep Wildlife Wild by never feeding any animals in the park.
 Respect the land and Leave No Trace of your visit.

 10. We're All In This Together

 Remember to follow the latest public health guidance to prevent the transmission of COVID-19 while you travel (see CDC guidance).
-Fully vaccinated individuals are not required to wear masks inside park facilities or outdoors.
-Those who are not fully vaccinated must continue to wear masks indoors and in crowded outdoor spaces where physical distancing is not possible.
+All individuals, regardless of vaccination status, are required to wear masks inside park facilities.
 Additional details are available at www.nps.gov/coronavirus.